kivy-garden/garden.navigationdrawer/README.rst

 NavigationDrawer is a kivy widget to duplicate the popular android behaviour of having a panel hidden on the left of the screen, which can be made visible by sliding from the left.
+It supports many different animations and behaviours (movement, opacity, transparency, stacking order), including several preset options.

 The panel usually would contain (e.g.) a list of menu items, but NavigationDrawer lets the user add any kivy widget for the role of side